AlanyTan/nestjs-template/README.md

 - config service, with standard Joi validation using .env file or environment vars (.env is ignored in .gitignore and .dockerignore, check .example.env for example)
 - Standardized logging, logging format, redact, dynamic verbosness
   - allowing dynamically change log level using /update_log_level endpoint
-- Jest based unit test and app e2e test templates, and vscode integrated test execution
+- Jest based unit test and app svc test templates, and vscode integrated test execution
 - openapi/swagger-ui (can be turned on/off using EnVar via ConfigService)
 - VSCode usability enhancements
   - remote-container ready repo, all design time requirements can be built into the devcontainer